awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.PostgreSQL.md

 # PostgreSQL database log files<a name="USER_LogAccess.Concepts.PostgreSQL"></a>

-Amazon RDS PostgreSQL generates query and error logs\.
+RDS for PostgreSQL generates query and error logs\.
 You can use log messages to troubleshoot performance and auditing issues while using the database\.

 To view, download, and watch file\-based database logs, see [Monitoring Amazon RDS log files](USER_LogAccess.md)\.